bongo84/Javascript-Cucumber-Selenium/README.md

 What to know:
 * The Framework ustilises a BDD approach and using cucumber, selenium and superTest allows for the testing of 2 layers of the test pyramid that many QA focus on in there day to day.
 * The test application is a free online site that lets test proffessionals practice there skills - https://demoqa.com/
-* There is also a work in progress in the repo for GITHUB actions and CI testing.
+* There is also a work in progress in the repo for GITHUB actions and CI.
-* This is still a working framework that is being added to and branched quite often
+* This is still a working framework that is being added to and branched quite often.
+There are many areas of improvement.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>